UD-Math-Data-Science-1/notes/_sources/network/degree.md

 +++ {"tags": []}

 Theory proves that the plot above converges to a *binomial distribution*.
 This is yet another indicator that the ER model does not explain the Twitch network well.

-A WS graph likewise lacks the proper heavy tail in the Twitch degree distribution:
+A WS graph has a similar distribution:

 ```{code-cell} ipython3
 k,q = 10,0.42